STA521-F17/Lab2/README.md

 # README

-On github accept the invitation from github classroom for the lab.
+On github accept the invitation from github classroom for the lab at https://classroom.github.com/a/S5OX6Zo8.

 Open Rstudio on saxon at http://saxon.stat.duke.edu:8787 and login with your netid and password.